kriswallsmith/Buzz/doc/client.md

 Default: `true`<br>
 *Only for MultiCurl*

-If true, we can used responses pushed to us by HTTP/2.0 server push.
+If true, we can use responses pushed to us by HTTP/2.0 server push.

 #### verify